HeaX3/multiplayer-protocol-unity/README.md

-# multiplayer-protocol
+# Multiplayer Protocol

-Framework that standardizes multiplayer networking messages inspired by the HTTP protocol
+Framework that standardizes multiplayer networking messages inspired by the HTTP protocol.